AnAverageGitUser/aseprite-companion/README.md

   - button for color group in shading tool (automatically adds color group to palette and selects shading tool with selection)
     - switch between pencil mode (single color selection) and shading mode
     - swap palette of selected layer
-  - search for color groups by labels
 - branch master (next tag 2.0.0)
+  - `Color Groups` changed:
+    - General:
+      - Limited concurrently open color groups dialogs to one.
+If you set up a keyboard shortcut you can easily open/close this dialog whenever you need to, since the most important state is now kept in between dialog closings and openings.
+      - Moved the dialogs from the `Sprite` menu into their own `Sprite > [Aseprite Companion]` sub menu.
+      - Color group dialogs can now be opened and used without an active sprite.
+However, adding colors requires an active palette/sprite.
+      - Saving and loading plugin preferences for the color groups dialog.
+Whenever the dialog is opened it loads previous color groups and some other fields and prefills them.
+This is consistent over aseprite restarts.
+But please still save your color groups with the save / load mechanism as this preference feature seemed to be a bit more brittle.
+      - Reworked color groups dialog layout: tabs are now used for the top section.
+      - Changed color group page navigation to accommodate more color groups.
+      - Better performance: performance is not (significantly) impaired by the number of color groups anymore.
+      - Increased number of color groups to 300.
+      - The selection of a active color group for editing changed, because the aseprite plugin API was giving me a hard time with dropdown menus (you can not query the selected index, but only get an index).
+    - Added `Guide` tab:
+      - TODO: update description
+    - Added `View` tab:
+      - The number of shown color groups can be chosen within the range of 1 to 20.
+The default is now 10.
+You might want to teak this value because of selection performance and / or monitor resolution.
+      - Added a button to show/hide the selector display.
+      - Added a button to show/hide the label header row display.
+    - Added `Save/Load` tab:
       - Breaking Change: the save file format changed from ".lua" to ".json", old save files will have to be recreated from scratch.
       - Breaking Change: the color groups now use the RGBA color values instead of the palette indices, this makes color group usage more portable between sprites and makes palette syncing unnecessary.
-  - Better performance: performance is not (significantly) impaired by the number of color groups anymore.
-  - Increased number of color groups to 300.
-  - Changed color group page navigation to accommodate more color groups.
-  - Selection of active color group: the dropdown now only lists the visible color groups.
       - The file name field is not cleared anymore upon loading of a color group file.
+      - Added a button to clear and reset all loaded color groups for a clean start.
+If this is not sufficient delete (e.g. due to bugs) the `<aseprite>/extensions/aseprite-companion/__pref.lua` file to get a clean slate.
+    - Added `Edit Groups` tab:
       - The group name field is not cleared anymore upon color group renaming.
-  - Moved the dialogs from the `Sprite` menu into their own `Sprite > [Aseprite Companion]` sub menu.
-  - Reworked color groups dialog layout: tabs are now used for the top section.
+      - Changed layout.
+    - Added `Label` tab:
+      - Labels can be added and removed to and from color groups.
+It's a bit clunky, but probably sufficient.
+      - A label in this context is a string that has no whitespace characters within.
+Whitespaces are replaced by underscores.
+    - Added `Search` tab:
-  - Limited concurrently open color groups dialogs to one.
+      - The shown color groups can be filtered according to their labels.
-  - Color group dialogs can now be opened and used without an active sprite.
-    However, adding colors requires an active palette/sprite.
-  - Saving and loading plugin preferences for the color groups dialog.
-    Whenever the dialog is opened it loads previous color groups and the name of the last saved/loaded file and prefills that data.
-    - Added "Reset All Loaded Color Groups" button for a clean start.
-      If this is not sufficient delete the `<aseprite>/extensions/aseprite-companion/__pref.lua` file to get a clean slate.
-  - Added a label tab in which labels can be removed and added to and from color groups.
+      - A first space separated list of labels can be provided to search for labels that a color group must all have.
-  - Completely changed color group selection as the aseprite plugin API was giving me a hard time with dropdown menus.
+      - A second space separated list of labels can be provided to search for labels that a color group must have at least one of.
+      - More formally this expression matches a color group: `(and_1 ∧ and_2 ∧ ... ∧ and_N) ∧ (or_1 ∨ or_2 ∨ ... ∨ or_M)`.
+    - Added `Tools` tab:
+      - TODO: add planned tools
 - tag v1.3.0
   - Instead of 3 color group pages (with each 10 groups) there are now 10 color group pages (with each 10 groups).